 Little Jennifer comes from a small village in Uganda.
 Her mum first noticed a sizeable lump protruding from Jennifer’s stomach when she was just a couple of months old.
-She sought medical treatment from a traditional healer but the lump, which is an umbilical hernia, continued to grow.
+She sought medical treatment from a traditional healer but nothing worked and she didn’t have the money to get professional healthcare.

 For many of the families we work with, including Jennifer’s, they would never be able to reach emergency surgery in time if complications were to set in as they live so far from their nearest hospital.